Over 40 million adults in the U.S. (19.1%) have an anxiety disorder.

 Generalized Anxiety Disorder

 People with generalized anxiety disorder (GAD) display excessive anxiety or worry, most days for at least 6 months, about a number of things such as personal health, work, social interactions, and everyday routine life circumstances.
-The fear and anxiety can cause significant problems in areas of their life, such as social interactions, school, and work.
+Fear and anxiety can cause significant problems in areas of their life, such as social interactions, school, and work.

 Source: National Institute of Mental Health